Helen Campo: Early years

 Campo is the youngest of four children born to general surgeon Anthony Guy Campo, and registered nurse Helen Anne Turini Campo.

 Campo began her studies of the flute at age eight with Deborah Richardson, and then with Ronna Asycue.
 During high school, she studied with Principal Flutist of the Philadelphia Orchestra Murray Panitz.
 At age 15, she became the recipient of the William Kincaid Scholarship to attend the Philadelphia Settlement School where she studied counterpoint, solfeggio, wind quintet with Shirley Curtis, long time bassoonist with the Philadelphia Orchestra, and flute with John Krell, long time piccolo player with the Philadelphia Orchestra.

 Campo won her first concerto competition at the age of 12.
-At 13, as a freshman in Gateway Regional High School, Campo won a position in the Philadelphia Youth Orchestra under Maestro Joseph Primavero and became the youngest member of the orchestra.
+At 13, as a freshman in Gateway Regional High School, Campo won a position in the Philadelphia Youth Orchestra under Maestro Joseph Primavera and became the youngest member of the orchestra.
 At age 16, she was named valedictorian at Gateway Regional High School.

 Throughout her early teens, Campo also worked professionally as a member of the Haddonfield Symphony, Moorestown Chamber Orchestra and the NJ Festival Orchestra and performed extensively as a soloist and competition winner.
 During these teen years, she performed as concerto soloist with the New York String Orchestra, Philadelphia Orchestra, Haddonfield Symphony, South Jersey Orchestra, New Chamber Players of Philadelphia, Concerto Soloists of Philadelphia, and Cherry Hill Wind Symphony.
 In this period, she recorded solo programs for radio stations in New York, Boston, and Philadelphia. and performed actively as a recitalist in Europe as well as the US.

-As a teenager, when she played a concerto with the Philadelphia Orchestra, the reviewer in The Philadelphia Inquirer wrote: “Mature Soloist wins bravos.
-She showed mature feeling for the misty style and considerable poise.”
-During this same period, she was described in newspaper reviews as a "very fine, mature player", and “A dynamic performer who doesn't merely play to audiences, but beckons their involvement like some pied piper."
+As a teenager, when she played a concerto with the Philadelphia Orchestra, the reviewer in The Philadelphia Inquirer wrote: "Mature Soloist wins bravos.
+She showed mature feeling for the misty style and considerable poise".
+During this same period, she was described in newspaper reviews as a "very fine, mature player", and "A dynamic performer who doesn't merely play to audiences, but beckons their involvement like some pied piper."